Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Results and discussion

 Interestingly, $\zeta$ is always equal to 1 in this gapless phase.
 This is so because the condensation of the triplons with dispersion $E_{\alpha-,\k}$ contributes equally to $n_{c1}$ and $n_{c\onebar}$, as $\Qhat_{\alpha-}(\q)$ is an equal weight linear combination of $\Qhat_{\alpha1}(\q)$ and $\Qhat_{\alpha\onebar}(\q)$.
 Thus, in this phase, we have $\delta=0$, and $m_1=m_2=m_3=\sbar\sqrt{2n_c/3}$.
 That is, the magnetic moments in every triangle are equal in magnitude, and orientated at $120^\circ$ angle relative to each other.
 But now they have $\r$-dependent angles, $\varphi_j-\q\cdot\r$, as given in Eq.~(\ref{eq:mj}).
 It means that the magnetic moments will rotate from one triangle to another, while keeping their internal relative angles fixed at $120^\circ$.

-To understand the $\r$-dependence of the magnetic moments, let us write $\r$ as: $\r=l_1\a_1+l_2\a_2$ $\equiv (l_1,l_2)$, where $\a_1$ and $\a_2$ are the primitive vectors of Kagom\'e lattice (see Fig.~\ref{fig:TKagome}), and $l_1$ and $l_2$ are integers.
-In this notation, $\q\cdot\r = \frac{2\pi}{3}(l_1+l_2)$, which immediately implies that the moments will rotate by $\frac{2\pi}{3}$, if $l_1+l_2$ changes by $-1$ or 2.
+To understand the $\r$-dependence of the magnetic moments, let us write $\r$ as: $\r=l_1\a_1+l_2\a_2$, where $l_1$ and $l_2$ are integers.
+In the present case, $\q=(\b_1+\b_2)/3$, therefore, $\q\cdot\r = \frac{2\pi}{3}(l_1+l_2)$.
+It immediately implies that the moments will rotate by $\frac{2\pi}{3}$, if $l_1+l_2$ changes by $-1$ or 2.
 Or, they will rotate by $-\frac{2\pi}{3}$, if $l_1+l_2$ changes by 1 or $-2$.
 The moments will not rotate, however, if the change in $l_1+l_2$ occurs in integer multiples of 3.
 The magnetic structure that results from these considerations is shown in Fig.~\ref{fig:Order_K}.
 It consists of three interpenetrating sublattices of the triangles shown in red, blue and purple colors.
-The magnetic moments in the triangles of one sublattice have same orientation, which differs from the orientations on the other two sublattices by $\pm \frac{2\pi}{3}$.
+The magnetic moments in the triangles of one sublattice have same $120^\circ$ orientation, which differs from the orientations on the other two sublattices by $\pm 2\pi/3$.
 This is the familiar coplanar $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure.
+In a diffraction measurement, this magnetic structure would express through the Bragg peaks at $K$-points in the first Brillouin zone, and also at other suitable points in the extended Brillouin zone, as shown in Ref.~\onlinecite{Messio2011}.